micka-coder/talmedia/tanakh/numbers/tanakh-numbers-chapter-35-rashi_en.md

 ### passuk 24

 ### passuk 25
-<b>Until the death of the Kohen gadol.</b> As he causes the Divine Presence to reside in Israel, and lengthens their lives, while the murderer causes the Divine Presence to leave Israel, and shortens their lives, he (the murderer) is unworthy of being in the presence of the <i>Kohen Gadol</i>.
-Another interpretation: Because the <i>Kohen Gadol</i> should have prayed <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>that this pitfall not occur in Israel during his lifetime.
+<b>Until the death of the Kohein gadol.</b> As he causes the Divine Presence to reside in Israel, and lengthens their lives, while the murderer causes the Divine Presence to leave Israel, and shortens their lives, he (the murderer) is unworthy of being in the presence of the <i>Kohein Gadol</i>.
+Another interpretation: Because the <i>Kohein Gadol</i> should have prayed <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>that this pitfall not occur in Israel during his lifetime.
 <b>Who was anointed with the sacred oil.</b> According to its plain meaning, this is one of the shortened passages, as it does not explain <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>who anointed him, but, rather, as if to say, “whom, whoever anointed him with the sacred oil.”
-Our sages expound this, in <i>Maseches</i> Makos, as verification of a teaching, to teach that, if before his case was decided, the <i>Kohen Gadol</i> died and another was appointed in his place, and his case was then decided, he is released from exile at the death of the second, as it is said, “whom he anointed.”
-Was it he who anointed him as a <i>Kohen,</i> or a <i>Kohen</i> who anointed him?
+Our sages expound this, in <i>Maseches</i> Makos, as verification of a teaching, to teach that, if before his case was decided, the <i>Kohein Gadol</i> died and another was appointed in his place, and his case was then decided, he is released from exile at the death of the second, as it is said, “whom he anointed.”
+Was it he who anointed him as a <i>kohein,</i> or a <i>kohein</i> who anointed him?
 Therefore, this is meant to include one who was anointed in his days — that he is released from exile at his death.

 ### passuk 26